hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > Then they excuse themselves, say what you name
 >
-> Cannot be done – they're either ill or lame.
+> Cannot be done – they're either ill or lame[^158].

->
+[^158]: The author has known more than one of these great professors, who, recollecting that "Comparisons are odious," have always avoided dancing at their own balls, and to prevent suspicions of the real cause, have generally pretended to be ill or lame.

-> One tells the World his ball will be a treat,
+> One tells the World his ball will be a treat[^159],
 >
 > And in the gallery they may have a seat;

->
+[^159]: One great Professor endeavours to give importance to his Balls by advertising seats in the gallery; those who know him and his connections, declare that such as could be amused by the performance, can have little knowledge of dancing.

 > But those who know him and his pupils, say
 >
 > They neither dancing, taste, nor grace display.
 >
-> Sometimes "Six harps, with two full bands" combined,
+> Sometimes "Six harps, with two full bands" combined[^160],
 >
 > Are leading features in their bill you'll find —

->
+[^160]: Several of these Professors seem to consider tousle more attractive than dancing, as the announcement of two full bands, or six harps, forms the leading feature in their bills of fare.
+One has lately put forth a tricking bill, in which "six harps and two bands" form the principal feature, but on closer inspection, the word "neither", in small type, was placed before "six harps", and "nor", before "two bands".
+See page 40.

-> If at a Tavern they should hold their ball,
+> If at a Tavern they should hold their ball[^161],
 >
 > Tavern's the most conspicuous word of all;

->
+[^161]: Obscure individuals often advertise balls at great taverns, wholly depending on the credit of the house for company.

 > They on the place depend, not on their name,
 >
 > Thus strive to profit by the tavern's fame;